ablab/IsoQuant/README.md

     Do not use previously generated gene database, genome indices or BAM files, run pipeline from the very beginning (will take more time).

 `--no_model_construction`
-    Do not report transcript models, run read assignment only.
+    Do not report transcript models, run read assignment and quantification of reference features only.

 `--run_aligner_only`
     Align reads to the reference without running IsoQuant itself.